Ostviertelgang/doko-API/readme.md

 Release 2.0 will be hardened for production deployment and will include authentication.

 Further analysis features are planned for future releases.

+## Tests
+The current tests cover all functions required for the point counting and the player management views.